marksoliman3/Bill_Analyst_Agent/README.md

 - **LangChain**: Provides core abstractions for agent interactions
 - **Pydantic**: Ensures data validation and schema enforcement
 - **Pandas**: Handles all CSV operations for input and output
+- **Robust JSON Parsing**: Custom implementation to handle special characters in text

+The system features:
+- **Modular "Graph of Graphs" architecture** where each specialized agent operates as its own subgraph
+- **Enhanced error handling** for reliable processing of complex legislative text
+- **Comprehensive context extraction** that maintains structural integrity of bills

 The system is designed as a "Graph of Graphs" where each specialized agent operates as its own subgraph, creating a modular, maintainable architecture.